 The amount of alimony one may receive depends primarily on how much the former partner earns and whether the couple had children.
 The court will also take that into consideration if you are receiving child support after the divorce.

 In 2020, New York’s income cap to calculate maintenance amounted to $192,000.
-If the spouse paying alimony receives equal or less the income cap, the court will calculate the spousal support according to a specific formula and will look at the incomes of both spouses.
+If the spouse paying alimony receives equal or less than the income cap, the court will calculate the spousal support according to a specific formula and will look at the incomes of both spouses.

 In addition to alimony, the court may also award additional maintenance if the paying spouse’s income is above the income cap.
 To determine the amount of additional maintenance, the court will consider a number of factors: